 Monitor vignetting occurs due to the panel’s bad brightness uniformity, which usually makes the edges of the screen appear dimmer than the center.

-Sadly, unless you have a professional-grade display with a uniformity compensation technology, you won’t be able to fix it.
+Sadly, unless you have a professional-grade display with uniformity compensation technology, you won’t be able to fix it.
 You may be able to slightly reduce monitor vignetting by lowering the brightness setting.

 Due to the complex process of constructing monitor panels, it’s impossible to create a display with perfect screen uniformity, which includes both brightness uniformity and color uniformity.